 Equally, you can assign games that have advertising or community features that you don't know about, so make sure you check that everything is appropriate for the child you're granting access to.
 Fortunately, Fire for Kids blocks in-app purchases.

 Unlimited is a label that Amazon applies to further subscription content.
-On Kindle there's Kindle Unlimited and here there's Fire for Kids Unlimited.
-As we've mentioned, this is a service that comes free for 1-year with the Fire Kids Edition tablet, but you can also subscribe to it separately, if you'd rather buy the £49.99 tablet.
+There's Fire for Kids Unlimited, called FreeTime Unlimited in the US.
+As we've mentioned, this is a service that comes free for 1-year with the Fire Kids Edition tablet, but you can also subscribe to it separately, if you'd rather buy the $/£49.99 tablet.

 Fire for Kids Unlimited provides a couple of benefits over the regular Fire for Kids offering that comes with all Fire tablets.
 Amazon curates content and makes it available to children through the Fire tablet, so that they have access to age-appropriate books, apps, videos and web content.